awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 # Tutorial: Custom networking<a name="cni-custom-network"></a>

 By default, when the Amazon VPC CNI plugin for Kubernetes creates secondary [elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(network interfaces\) for your Amazon EC2 node, it creates them in the same subnet as the node's primary network interface\.
 It also associates the same security groups to the secondary network interface that are associated to the primary network interface\.
 For one or more of the following reasons, you might want the plugin to create secondary network interfaces in a different subnet or want to associate different security groups to the secondary network interfaces, or both:
 + There's a limited number of `IPv4` addresses that are available in the subnet that the primary network interface is in\.
-This might limit the number of pods that you can create in the subnet\.
-By using a different subnet for secondary network interfaces, you can increase the number of available `IPv4` addresses available for pods\.
+This might limit the number of Pods that you can create in the subnet\.
+By using a different subnet for secondary network interfaces, you can increase the number of available `IPv4` addresses available for Pods\.
-+ For security reasons, your pods might need to use a different subnet or security groups than the node's primary network interface\.
++ For security reasons, your Pods might need to use a different subnet or security groups than the node's primary network interface\.
-+ The nodes are configured in public subnets, and you want to place the pods in private subnets\.
++ The nodes are configured in public subnets, and you want to place the Pods in private subnets\.
 The route table associated to a public subnet includes a route to an internet gateway\.
 The route table associated to a private subnet doesn't include a route to an internet gateway\.

 **Considerations**
-+ With custom networking enabled, no IP addresses assigned to the primary network interface are assigned to pods\.
-Only IP addresses from secondary network interfaces are assigned to `pods`\.
++ With custom networking enabled, no IP addresses assigned to the primary network interface are assigned to Pods\.
+Only IP addresses from secondary network interfaces are assigned to `Pods`\.
 + If your cluster uses the `IPv6` family, you can't use custom networking\.
 + If you plan to use custom networking only to help alleviate `IPv4` address exhaustion, you can create a cluster using the `IPv6` family instead\.
-For more information, see [Tutorial: Assigning `IPv6` addresses to pods and services](cni-ipv6.md)\.
+For more information, see [Tutorial: Assigning `IPv6` addresses to Pods and services](cni-ipv6.md)\.
-+ Even though pods deployed to subnets specified for secondary network interfaces can use different subnet and security groups than the node's primary network interface, the subnets and security groups must be in the same VPC as the node\.
++ Even though Pods deployed to subnets specified for secondary network interfaces can use different subnet and security groups than the node's primary network interface, the subnets and security groups must be in the same VPC as the node\.

 **Prerequisites**
-+ Familiarity with how the Amazon VPC CNI plugin for Kubernetes creates secondary network interfaces and assigns IP addresses to pods\.
++ Familiarity with how the Amazon VPC CNI plugin for Kubernetes creates secondary network interfaces and assigns IP addresses to Pods\.
 For more information, see [ENI Allocation](https://github.com/aws/amazon-vpc-cni-k8s#eni-allocation) on GitHub\.
 + Version `2.11.3` or later or `1.27.93` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
 You can check your current version with `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
 Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
 To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 The AWS CLI version installed in the AWS CloudShell may also be several versions behind the latest version\.
 To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the AWS CloudShell User Guide\.
 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.25`, you can use `kubectl` version `1.24`, `1.25`, or `1.26` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + We recommend that you complete the steps in this topic in a Bash shell\.
 If you aren't using a Bash shell, some script commands such as line continuation characters and the way variables are set and used require adjustment for your shell\.
 Additionally, the quoting and escaping rules for your shell might be different\.
 For more information, see [Using quotation marks with strings in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters-quoting-strings.html) in the AWS Command Line Interface User Guide\.